Atlas-OS/Atlas/docs/architecture.md

 state and completed plan keys are the resume record.

 Install actions return to the orchestrator rather than terminating its process.
-The outer exit code remains 0 for success, 1 for an install failure, 2 for the wrong privilege, and 3 for an unsupported host. custom.yml halts on any nonzero result.
+The outer exit code remains 0 for success, 1 for an install failure, and 2 for the wrong privilege. custom.yml halts on any nonzero result.

 ### Phase responsibilities